-Mover: Wendy Chamberlain MP (Spokesperson for Work and Pensions).
+Mover: Helen Morgan MP (Spokesperson for Housing, Communities and Local Government).

-Summation: Lord Palmer (Lords Spokesperson for Work and Pensions).
+Summation: Baroness Pinnock (Lords Spokesperson for Housing, Communities and Local Government).

 Mover: 5 minutes; all other speakers: 3 minutes.
 For eligibility and procedure for speaking in this debate, see pages 110-111 of the agenda.

 The deadline for amendments to this motion is 13.00 Monday 11 September.
-Those selected for debate will be printed in Conference Extra and Tuesday's Conference Daily.
-The deadline for requests for separate votes is 09.00 on Monday 25 September.
+Those selected for debate will be printed in Conference Extra and Monday’s Conference Daily.
+The deadline for requests for separate votes is 09.00 on Sunday 24 September.